Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 |---|---|---|---|---|

-| Senior Python data engineering staff aug | Uvik Software | Python-first senior engineers; staff aug native | Confirm retail-vertical familiarity per engineer | Daitan |
+| Senior Python data engineering staff augmentation | Uvik Software | Python-first senior engineers; staff augmentation native | Confirm retail-vertical familiarity per engineer | Daitan |

 | Dedicated retail ML/AI team | Uvik Software | Dedicated team delivery; senior Python ML engineers | Retail playbook depth less productized | Tiger Analytics |